 The General Motors sponsored ASEP degree program offers a unique job training opportunity to those students who are accepted.
 Training includes all systems of the sponsoring manufacturers' automobiles.
 In addition, students will be required to further their studies in a sponsoring dealership as a paid (work experience) technician.
-Students must complete the general education requirements in addition to the requirements listed below.
-Candidates who successfully complete these requirements will be granted an associate degree.

-- Grade point average of "C" (2.0) is required for the major. - Students who test low in English, reading or math assessment scores (and are accepted into the program) will be required to take remedial courses in those areas in addition to the general education courses. - Students who have previous college credit or an associate degree or higher may be exempt from all or part of the general education requirements.
-Students should see a counselor to have their general education requirements evaluated.
+Students who test low in English, reading or math assessment scores (and are accepted into the program) will be required to take remedial courses in those areas in addition to the general education courses.
+Students who have previous college credit or an associate degree or higher may be exempt from all or part of the general education requirements; please see a counselor